PCT | Final Gear List

 The content of our backpacks before being decluttered.
 Jokes aside, this was a trail angel’s garage containing a lot of useful (and useless) stuff for thru-hikers.

-Gear we additionally bought
+Gear we added

 Pot Scraper: we bought this scraper to clean our pots after dinner and we loved it!